Taking the High-Edge Route Through Outer Space in Rank 3: Introduction

 \subsection{Acknowledgements}

-This work is inspired by results obtained together with Lee Mosher, Yael Alom-Kfir, and Ilya Kapovich.
+This work is inspired by results obtained together with Lee Mosher, Yael Algom-Kfir, and Ilya Kapovich.
 The second author is grateful to their knowledge and insights shared over the years.
+We thank Martin Lustig for pointing out an important oversight in a previous version and the referee for their helpful suggestions.